Oleggio/five-nines-arch-katas/requirements/Appendix A: Core functionality.md

+# Core User (Mobile App) & Operations (Ops UI) Features

+> Note: Mobile App is minimalistic by features and design.
+Operations processes are half-manual, the corresponding software is mostly based on GoogleSheets fetching data from database via connectors.

-# 🚗 Core User Features
+## 🚗 Core User Features

 - **User Registration and Login**
   - Account creation with email, phone, or social login.